liferay/liferay-docs/develop/tutorials/articles/03-jsf/04-creating-entity-actions/00-intro.markdown

+---
+header-id: creating-your-jsf-applications-entity-actions
+---

-# Creating Your JSF Application's Entity Actions [](id=creating-your-jsf-applications-entity-actions)
+# Creating Your JSF Application's Entity Actions

 To this point, you've created a JSF guestbook application that uses a database to store its entries.
 Also, the application is integrated with Liferay's